 Prior to joining the Board of Equalization, Rebecca served in the Office of the Governor for a decade during the Davis and Schwarzenegger administrations.
 Her work for the Governors included a variety of roles within the Constituent Affairs Department and the Governor's Transition Office.

+Mai joined Senator Runner's office in January 2011 when he was elected to the Board of Equalization.
 As Assistant Deputy to Board Member Runner, Mai manages the day to day operations in conjunction with the Chief Deputy.
 She has more than 20 years of administrative, management and leadership experience in the government industry.

 Prior to coming to the BOE, Mai spent a decade working in the state legislature for Assembly Republican Leader Jim Brulte, Assemblyman Jim Battin and Assembly Republican Leader Bill Leonard.
+She started her career in Assemblyman Brulte’s district office while she was in college and moved to Sacramento upon her graduation.
+Mai worked her way up from receptionist to senior assistant gaining valuable experience along the way before joining the BOE.

 She is a graduate of Cal Poly Pomona earning a bachelor's of science degree in Business Administration.
 She majored in management and human resources and has a minor in public administration.